fabferri/az-pattern/hub-spoke-vnets/hub-spokes-rs-nva-fw-routingcontrol/README.md

 Let's go through the configuration:
 - the customer's edge routers advertise to the ExpressRoute circuit the major network 10.1.35.0/25
-- the traffic between spoke1 vnet to on-premises does <ins>not</ins> transit through the nva1 in the hub
+- the traffic between the spoke1 vnet and the on-premises network does <ins>not</ins> transit through the nva1
 - all the vnet peering are created with the following attributes: <br>
    - "allowVirtualNetworkAccess": true,
    - "allowForwardedTraffic": true,
    - **"allowGatewayTransit": false,**
    - **"useRemoteGateways": false,**
-- In present setting, the address space of spoke1 vnet is not sent to the ExpressRoute Gateway.
-A different mechanism is used to advertise the address space of spoke1 vnet to on-premises.
 - the spoke1 vnet has a UDR with default route: <br> Destination network: **0.0.0.0/0**, type: **Virtual Network Appliance**, next-hop IP: **PrivateIPAzureFirewall**
 - each Route Server has a fix ASN: 655515 that it can't be changed.